saulamsal/filament-jobs-monitor/README.md

 ### Handling Custom Fields in Jobs

-`QueueMonitor` supports custom fields, allowing for more flexible job monitoring.
+`QueueMonitorUpdates` also supports custom fields, allowing for more flexible job monitoring.
 This feature enables storing and tracking additional, job-specific data in a JSON `custom_fields` column.

 ```php
 // Updating a single custom field